simon-1729/myproject/README.md

 # API Service Gateway

 #### Details
-This is a first draft of an API service Gateway for system of microservices.
+This is a first draft of an API Service Gateway for a system of microservices.
 As such it has a dependency on the [ModernJava app](https://github.com/CodePeeler/modernjava.git).
 The url may be configured in the myapp.py.
 However, the recommended usecase is to avail of Docker Compose and spin-up all dependencies.

 ##### Setup (virtual environment and install dependencies)
 ```bash